uis-no/paper-collection-template/README.md

 ##License

- Copyright (C) 2015 Morten Mossige, Hein Meling Copyright (C) 2009 Johan Hake, Hans Eckhard Plesser
+ Copyright (C) 2015 Morten Mossige, Hein Meling.
+ Copyright (C) 2009 Johan Hake, Hans Eckhard Plesser.

  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License